-Installation is via the installer R-devel-win.exe.
+Installation is via the installer R-4.5.0-win.exe.
 Just double-click on the icon and follow the instructions.
 You can uninstall R from the Control Panel.

 You will be asked to choose a language for installation: that choice applies to both installation and un-installation but not to running R itself.